xmartlabs/pycon-es-workshop/README.md

 em.create_index()
 ```

-3. Verify the index was successfully created using Kibana.
+3. Verify the index was successfully created using Kibana (Remember start the kibana container before doing that `docker-compose up -d kibana`).
 In your browser, navigate to http://localhost:5601 and then go to the Dev Tools section.
 Execute the following commands:

 ```bash
 GET _cat/indices